 - Who will pay any storage fees from the time of the accident until repairs can be started on my vehicle?

-The insurance company will but only up to a specified time.
-Usually they will inform you of a date in writing, in advance—after that date, you will have to either move the vehicle or pay the storage fees out-of-pocket.
+“Storage fees” are regulated under DMV statutes.
+As the owner of the vehicle you are responsible for storage charges to the shop you chose or to the towing company.
+The insurance company may pay storage charges as part of your claim but only up to a specified time which will need to be reasonable depending on the facts of your case.
+Usually the insurance company will inform you of a date in writing, in advance—after that date, you may have to either move the vehicle or pay the storage fees out-of-pocket.

-- The insurance company paying for the cost of repairs has told me they will use after-market parts for the repairs.
+- The insurance company paying for the cost of repairs has told me they will use after-market parts in their estimate for the repairs.
 What are they and do I have a choice as to what kind of parts are used for the repair?

 For your reference, we have included the Connecticut General Statutes that address the calculation of a “Totalled” Motor Vehicle and the use of “Non-OEM” parts for repair work.